dawsbot/openg/packages/openg-cli/readme.md

     # opens the github repo page for express in browser

     $ openg inf sist openg --issues
-    #  opens the github issues pages for inf, sist, and openg in browser`
+    #  opens the github issues pages for inf, sist, and openg in browser`,
 ```

 <br>